 Gene originally trained to be a hoofer.
 Gene switched his ambitions to Broadway, where he sang, danced and acted for over 20 years.
 Appearing in the original casts of such shows as “Camelot,” “Hello’ Dolly.”
 “No Strings,” and “Sugar,” he worked with the biggest names among the choreographers and directors of that period.
 Gene operated a theatre school in Oregon for a while before moving on to the University of Iowa where he taught at both the theater and dance departments for 5 years.
 Soon after Gene began teaching tap along the front range Rediscovering the joys of tap, he dedicated himself to his first dance love with a renewed passion.
 He teaches with the idea that we are, after all, not just dancers, but musicians.
 “The same expectations we put on fine musicians, we should put on ourselves [tap dancers.]”

-Susie Matthews earned her BFA in Acting & Directing from Rockford University.
+Susie earned her BFA in Acting & Directing from Rockford University.
 While in Rockford, she worked as a dance teacher, as well as acting in and directing shows both in Rockford and in Chicago.
 Originally from Thornton, Susie moved back to Colorado in the fall of 2018.
-She’s so excited that she found the Arts Hub, where she can pursue her dreams of directing, teaching, choreographing, and working with children.
+She’s so excited that she found the Arts HUB, where she can pursue her dreams of directing, teaching, choreographing, and working with children.

-Katherine brings over 20 years of experience to her role as Producing Artistic Director for the Theater Program at The Arts Hub.
+Katherine brings over 20 years of experience to her role as Producing Artistic Director for the Theater Program at The Arts HUB.
 She has performed in, directed and produced a variety of theatrical productions, ranging from opera to musical theater to drama.
 She has taught and directed at the University of Colorado-Boulder and Opera Colorado and has worked with Boulder Ensemble Theater Company, Littleton Town Hall Arts, Bas Bleu Theater Company, Theater Company of Lafayette, Blackfriars Theater, North American New Music Festival, Colorado Opera Festival and the Tanglewood Summer Music Academy.
 In addition to teaching at CU-Boulder, Katherine has also served as an artist-educator at various schools in the Denver metro area, and she teaches private voice lessons from her studio in Louisville.
 Katherine holds a Master of Music Performance and Pedagogy (Voice) from CU-Boulder and a Bachelor of Music Performance (Voice) from The State University of New York-Buffalo.

-Jennifer began at FreeSoul Dance, teaching Hip Hop, Tap and Contemporary classes, while also performing in dance organizations such as TWP, the FreeSoul crew, PYP and performing in competitions, at special events, creating concept videos and opening communication for specific conversations within society.
-These steps allowed Jennifer the opportunity to travel and attend advanced workshops with professional instructors from all over the globe.
+Jennie began at FreeSoul Dance, teaching Hip Hop, Tap and Contemporary classes, while also performing in dance organizations such as TWP, the FreeSoul crew, PYP and performing in competitions, at special events, creating concept videos and opening communication for specific conversations within society.
+These steps allowed Jennie the opportunity to travel and attend advanced workshops with professional instructors from all over the globe.
 While traveling, she visited Colorado and fell in love with the dance scene, deciding to settle in the lovely state.
 She has never stopped being a student and still travels to seek new lessons to continue her studies and enhance her skills, which she will continue to pass to each of her students.

-Originally from México, received her first formal Dance training at the age of 14 from the State Council for Arts and Culture of the (Hidalgo, Mexico).
+Originally from México, Tel received her first formal Dance training at the age of 14 from the State Council for Arts and Culture of the (Hidalgo, Mexico).
 She performed with a few Dance Companies including: Ave Danza, Cuerpos Hibridos and the Contemporary Company of the Hidalgo University.

-In 2010 she received a scholarship to attend a semester of the Contemporary Dance Bachelors Degree program at the University of Chile.
+In 2010 Tel received a scholarship to attend a semester of the Contemporary Dance Bachelors Degree program at the University of Chile.
 She then, graduated in 2011 from the Autonomous University of the State of Hidalgo with a Bachelors Degree in Contemporary Dance.

-Upon graduation she joined multiple Dance Companies of resorts around the Mayan Riviera performing for three years in theatrical productions with multiple style of dance.
+Upon graduation Tel joined multiple Dance Companies of resorts around the Mayan Riviera performing for three years in theatrical productions with multiple style of dance.
 This period was an important influence during her career since it was when she became interested in Aerial Dance and started training and performing in multiple apparatus, in 2015 she joined Frequent Flyers Professional Training program in Boulder CO.
 She concluded her training in May 2016.
 Then, she completed her Teacher training in 2018.
 Since then she is training, performing, teaching, enjoying life and following dreams.